 Get involved today!

 An OCP is a community-led plan that reflects the ideas, aspirations, priorities, and expertise of Whitehorse residents.
 Your involvement is key to setting the direction on how you live, work, and play in your city.
 Whitehorse 2040 will have four phases.

-Phase 2 engagement will start with 7 meetings, with each neighbourhood of the city invited to come and share their expertise and ideas about where they live.
+Phase 2 engagement has started with a series of 7 meetings, with each neighbourhood of the city invited to come and share their expertise and ideas about where they live.
+Remaining meetings include:

-City-wide surveys and meetings will also start later in May, and will be announced shortly!
+Additional Phase 2 engagement opportunities will start in June, and will be announced shortly!

 Phase 2 is called "Explore New Concepts" and is the portion of the process where we determine new ideas for areas of the plan that don't already have recent planning work completed.
 Then in Phase 3 we will combine these with other planning work that's already been previously completed to create a draft plan.

 Sign up to our e-newsletter for project updates (note: your information will only be used for OCP Review updates).

 The Municipal Act gives municipalities the power to create an OCP and also specifies they must be reviewed within a regular period of time.
 Once adopted by Council, work produced by the City must align with the OCP including the Zoning Bylaw and other regulatory and policy documents.
 An OCP is used by the City to make decisions on land-use planning, housing, growth, conservation, recreation, transportation, relationships with other governments, and more!